COVID-19 case definitions

 - when closely interacting with returned travellers at ports of entry or hotel quarantine locations, including performing testing for coronavirus.

 - Use of N95/P2 respirators are not required for healthcare workers

 - undertaking surgery or AGPs on patients who are not low-risk suspected, high-risk suspected or confirmed to have coronavirus (COVID19) (Tier 1 PPE precautions)

-- working at a coronavirus (COVID-19) testing site and/or undertaking testing for coronavirus (COVID-19) (Tier 2 PPE precautions)
+- undertaking testing for coronavirus (COVID-19) at a community testing site (Tier 2 PPE precautions)

 - patients with aerosol generating behaviours who are not confirmed or assessed as low or high-risk suspected of coronavirus (COVID-19) (Tier 1 PPE Precautions).